seeu-inspace/easyg/README.md

 **Desktop Application / Thick Client Penetration Testing**
 - [testssl.sh](https://testssl.sh/) useful for checking outdated ciphers & co.
-- [Process Hacker](https://processhacker.sourceforge.io/) It helps to dump the exe memory and see what sensitive data is there
 - [Echo Mirage](https://resources.infosecinstitute.com/topic/echo-mirage-walkthrough/) to monitor the network interactions of an application
 - [Wireshark](https://www.wireshark.org/)
 - [Sigcheck](https://docs.microsoft.com/en-us/sysinternals/downloads/sigcheck) check the signature of an executable